The Student Experience

 The University of Illinois offers world-class academics (U.S. News & World Report rates it the 11th-best public university in the nation) in a thriving micro-urban setting.

-The campus straddles the twin cities of Champaign and Urbana, which have a combined population of 122,000 – big enough to offer diverse cultural and entertainment opportunities, yet small enough to maintain its small-town Midwestern charm.
+The campus straddles the twin cities of Champaign and Urbana, which have a combined population of over 125,000 – big enough to offer diverse cultural and entertainment opportunities, yet small enough to maintain its small-town Midwestern charm.

 But Urbana-Champaign sports much more than just charm.
 It’s a Top 10 Green City, and Newsweek named it one of the world’s Top 10 Hot New Tech Cities.

 In the twin cities and on campus, you’ll find:

 - a variety of theaters, restaurants, and concert arenas

 - more than a dozen major museums and art galleries

 - more than 80 park and recreation facilities

 - lakes, pools, golf courses, malls, and quaint neighborhood shopping

 You can get around town for free (with your University of Illinois ID) on an award-winning mass transit system.
 And if you want to get out and about, Chicago, St. Louis, and Indianapolis are all within a 3-hour drive.